Original Vow

-Content
+Overview

+The text of the vow

-The text of the 18th vow of Amitabha Buddha, according to Infinite Life Sutra, reads:
+The text of the 18th vow of Amitabha Buddha, according to Sanghavarman's edition of the Infinite Life Sutra (T360), reads:

 If, when I attain Buddhahood, sentient beings in the lands of the ten quarters who sincerely and joyfully entrust themselves to me, desire to be born in my land, and call my Name, even ten times, should not be born there, may I not attain perfect Enlightenment.
 Excluded, however, are those who commit the five gravest offences and abuse the right Dharma.

-In the Amitāyurdhyāna Sūtra, Buddha taught Ajātasattu's mother, Queen Videhi, that those who attain birth on the lowest level of the lowest grade are the sentient beings who commit such evils as the five gravest offenses, the ten evil acts and all kinds of immorality, when he is about to die, he may meet a good teacher, who consoles him in various ways, teaching him the wonderful Dharma and urging him to be mindful of the Buddha; but he is too tormented by pain to do so, so the good teacher then advises him to repeat nianfo ten times.
-Because he calls the Buddha's name, with each repetition, the evil karma which he has committed during eighty kotis of kalpas of Samsara is extinguished.
+An alternative translation reads:If, when I attain buddhahood, the sentient beings of the ten directions, with sincere mind, entrusting themselves in joy, and desiring to be born in my land, even down to ten thoughts, should not be born there, may I not attain perfect awakening.
+Excluded are those who commit the five heinous crimes and slander the true Dharma.In the Nepalese Sanskrit Edition of the Infinite Life Sutra (which was translated by Max Muller), the Fundamental Vow appears as vow number 19 in the list of vows.
+This text (which is considered a later recension" by modern scholars) also contains a few differences to the Sanghavarman edition.
+The fundamental vow in the Nepalese Sanskrit edition states: